nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > done    in        Convention by the Unanimous Consent of the States present the
 # NSg/V/J NPrSg/J/P NSg        P  D   J         NSg/V   P  D   NPrSg  NSg/V/J D
 > Seventeenth Day   of September in the Year of our Lord  one       thousand seven hundred
-# NSg/J       NPrSg P  NPr       P  D   NSg  P  D   NPrSg NSg/I/V/J NSg      NSg   NSg
+# J           NPrSg P  NPr       P  D   NSg  P  D   NPrSg NSg/I/V/J NSg      NSg   NSg
 > and Eighty seven and of the Independence of the United States  of America the
 # V/C N      NSg   V/C P  D   NPrSg        P  D   J      NPrSg/V P  NPr     D
 > Twelfth In        witness whereof We  have   hereunto subscribed our Names ,
-# NSg/J   NPrSg/J/P NSg/V   C       IPl NSg/VX W?
+# J       NPrSg/J/P NSg/V   C       IPl NSg/VX W?
 V/J        D   NPl   .
 >
 #
 > Article .
 VIII .